webix-hub/docs/data/desktop/controls_guide.md

 ##Setting Dimensions

-Each time control is inited, space is reserved for it.
+Each time control is initialized, space is reserved for it.
 It either equals to parent (form, toolbar) dimensions or is set as control **width**.

 <img src="desktop/control_width.png">